Making your organisation neuroinclusive Neurodiversity at work

 • describe how their organisation's processes are neuroinclusive – for example, their recruitment process or flexible working policy

-• explain where employees can find any other relevant policies or procedures – for example, on discrimination
+• explain where workers can find any other relevant policies or procedures – for example, on discrimination

 • say how and when they'll review the policy

-You should write policies in a clear way, so that all employees can understand them.
+You should write policies in a clear way, so that all workers can understand them.
 For example:

 • replace jargon with clear language